Cash Out Program

 - Participants must attend a short program orientation covering alternative mobility options, as well as campus and community resources for commuters.
 Missing orientation without rescheduling or notice may lead to removal from consideration.

 - Participants suspected of engaging in fraudulent behavior may be subject to further restrictions, repayment of the cash received, removal from the program and future disqualification from other alternative transportation programs.

 - If participants stop receiving a paycheck (i.e. unpaid leave, Family Medical Leave, etc.), they will forfeit their cash out incentive for that pay period.

-- Participants who are bi-weekly employees will not receive the cash out incentive on the third paycheck of the month during months that have three pay periods.
+- Bi-weekly employees will not receive the cash out incentive on the third paycheck of the month during months that have three pay periods.

-- Participants are limited to one iteration of one alternative transportation incentive program; they may not participate in the programs concurrently or consecutively.
-This means that you could do either cash out or bike voucher, but not both.
-However, bike voucher and Cash Out participants are not restricted from participating in Commute Club.
+- Participants are limited to one iteration of one alternative transportation incentive program.
+This means that you could do either Cash Out or Bike Voucher, but not both.